-The San Ysidro School District, a political subdivision of the State of California is located in San Diego County, and currently provides educational programs to 4,419 kindergarten through twelfth grade students.
+The San Ysidro School District, a political subdivision of the State of California is located in San Diego County, and currently provides educational programs to 4,419 preschool to eighth grade students.

 On March 3, 2020, the voters within the District authorized Measure T general obligation bonds not to exceed \$52,985,000.